 Bluestep Bank AB (publ) (Bluestep) is wholly owned by Bluestep Holding AB and is the parent of the Bluestep Bank Group, which includes five subsidiaries that operate in Sweden, Finland and Norway.
-As of June 2021 the bank reported total assets of SEK19.9 billion (€2.0 billion).
+As of December 2021 the bank reported total assets of SEK21 billion (€2.0 billion).
 Bluestep Bank is the regulated entity of the group and is under the supervision of the Swedish Financial Supervisory Authority (with a banking license since 2016).

 Bluestep was established in 2004 in Sweden and expanded into Norway in 2010, and to Finland in 2020.
 The bank specialises in mortgages to customers with a limited or more adverse credit history.
-In November 2020 Bluestep agreed to sell its personal unsecured lending business (5% of gross loans) and the portfolio was transferred on 1 January 2021.
+In November 2020 Bluestep agreed to sell its personal unsecured lending business (5% of gross loans at the time) and the portfolio was transferred on 1 January 2021.
 Furthermore, Bluestep has been gathering retail deposits in Sweden since 2008 and in Norway since 2010.

-Since 2017 Bluestep has been owned by EQT VII, a private equity fund established by the investment firm EQT Group, with €4.0 billion of assets under management and total investments of €15.5 billion as of June 2021.
+Since 2017 Bluestep has been owned by EQT VII, a private equity fund established by the investment firm EQT Group, with €3.1 billion of assets under management and total investments of €16.6 billion as of year-end 2021.